 - Last year’s Christmas lights make a wonderful lighting option for a backyard soiree.

-- Use old wrapping paper and your art skills to create amazing photo backdrops for your guests to take selfies in front of.
+- Use old wrapping paper (don’t have any?
+These are the best places to get wrapping paper.) and your art skills to create amazing photo backdrops for your guests to take selfies in front of.

 - Those old books?
 They can be made into great themed centerpieces.